geomphon/ABX-exp-pipeline/README.md

 # ABX-exp-pipeline
-README.md

-#ABX perception experiments

-This folder contains everything necessary to launch the geomphon ABX experiments and clean and analyse the data.
+This folder contains everything necessary to launch the geomphon ABX experiments, validate the models and design, and clean and analyse the data.

 ### Required packages and libraries